 For your agency: projected costs, savings, fees or revenues resulting from the regulatory change, including: a) fund source / fund detail; b) delineation of one-time versus on-going expenditures; and c) whether any costs or revenue loss can be absorbed within existing resources There are no DMAS costs associated with these changes.
 For other state agencies: projected costs, savings, fees or revenues resulting from the regulatory change, including a delineation of one-time versus on-going expenditures.
 There are no costs to other state agencies.
 For all agencies: Benefits the regulatory change is designed to produce.
-The benefit of this regulatory change is that it will align the regulations with practices that have been in effect since January 1, 2019.
+The benefit of this regulatory change is the reduction of outdated and unnecessary regulations.